Enclothed cognition

-Enclothed cognition illustrates how clothing impacts human cognition based on the co-occurrence of its symbolic meaning and the physical wearing of the attire.
-The term was coined by Hajo Adam and Adam D. Galinsky who exhibited the phenomenon with an experiment in 2012 using white lab coats.
-They hypothesised that worn attire affects the wearer’s psychological processes due to the activation of abstract concepts through its symbolic meaning.
+Enclothed cognition is a psychological phenomenon where the clothing a person wears influences their thoughts, feelings, and behaviors.
+The term was coined by Hajo Adam and Adam D. Galinsky who exhibited the effects of clothing in a 2012 experiment that used white lab coats.
+They hypothesised that worn attire affects the wearer's psychological processes due to the activation of abstract concepts through its symbolic meaning.